llm-bible/llm-bible.github.io/_publications/lim2024large.markdown

 bibkey: lim2024large
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2404.15794"}
-tags: ['Efficiency and Optimization', 'Few-Shot', 'Tools', 'RAG', 'Prompting', 'Applications']
+tags: ['Tools', 'Efficiency and Optimization', 'Applications', 'RAG', 'Few-Shot', 'Prompting']
 ---
 Quality-Diversity (QD) approaches are a promising direction to develop open-ended processes as they can discover archives of high-quality solutions